Jack L. Renner

-Jack Renner received a Bachelor of Science degree and completed graduate studies at the Ohio State University School of Music where he was named an Outstanding Alumnus in 1990.
-He is the retired Chairman, CEO and Chief Recording Engineer of Telarc Records.
-Active as a recording engineering consultant, free-lance recording engineer, educator and public speaker, Renner has received 23 Grammy nominations and won 11 Grammy Awards for recording engineering in both classical and jazz.
+Jack Renner received a Bachelor of Science Degree in 1960 and completed graduate studies at the Ohio State University School of Music where he was named an Outstanding Alumnus in 1990.
+He is the retired Chairman, CEO, and Chief Recording Engineer of Telarc Records.
+Active as a recording engineering consultant, free-lance recording engineer, educator, and public speaker, Renner has received 23 Grammy nominations and won 11 Grammy awards for recording engineering in both classical and jazz.
 He is an internationally recognized exponent and practitioner of minimal microphone technique and a pioneer in using the digital recording process to commercially record jazz and classical/symphonic music.
 He engineered the first commercial U.S. symphonic digital recording, Frederick Fennell/Cleveland Symphonic Winds, in April, 1978; the first U.S. orchestral digital recording, Robert Shaw/ Atlanta Symphony Orchestra and Chorus, Firebird and Polovetsian Dances, in June, 1978; and the first digital recording anywhere of an internationally recognized world-class orchestra, Lorin Maazel, The Cleveland Orchestra, Pictures At An Exhibition, in October, 1978.

 Renner gave a keynote presentation at both the 2011 and 2012 Sound:Check Expo in Mexico City where he presented at the educational forum hosted by the Mexican Chapter of the Audio Engineering Society.

 Renner lives in Portsmouth, Rhode Island with his wife Barbara, a highly respected

 Back to Faculty Listings.